Tailwind CSS configuration

 Pixel units

-Because of poor email client support, rem
+Because of poor email client support, our email preset for Tailwind replaces rem

-units have been replaced with px
+units with px

 .